billy1arm/Test/README.md

 Discuss
 -------
-If you need help with building and installing *MangosZero* there is thousands of users out there already running *MangosZero* and many you can find on
+If you need help with building and installing *MangosZero* there is thousands of users out there already running *MangosZero* and many you can find on our project website and discussion forum

-* project website and discussion forum: [getmangos.eu][10]
+* [getmangos.eu][10]

 License
 -------